potocpav/activity-tracker/README.md

 ### 3.1.0 (In progress)

 - Import data from Loop Habit Tracker [Loop Habit Tracker](https://loophabits.org/)
-- Add statistics to selected ranges in graphs
+- Add statistics and regression line to selected ranges in graphs

 ### 3.0.0